polonskiy/crowdr/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/polonskiy/crowdr/blob/master/LICENSE)
 [![Current Version](https://img.shields.io/badge/version-0.10.1-green.svg)](https://github.com/polonskiy/crowdr)

-Extremely flexible tool for managing multiple docker containers.
+Extremely flexible tool for managing groups of docker containers.

 # Features

-- Provide commands which operates on collection of containers.
+- Provides commands which operate on collection of containers.
 - Uses predefined description of containers from readable configuration file.
 - Can use any `docker run` option that is provided by your docker version.
 - The order of starting containers is defined in configuration file.
 - The order of stopping containers is the reverse of the order of starting.
 - Easy to install, it's just bash script.
+It doesn't require any execution environment or other libraries.
-- Allow to use bash functions (or external scripts) as container hooks for many crowdr commands.
+- Allows to use bash functions (or external scripts) as hooks for many crowdr commands.

 # Installation